vl-pixel00/Emotion_Recognition/README.md

 ## Emotion Class Examples

 The following examples illustrate how emotions can be expressed with subtlety and complexity in natural language.
-Each line is taken from the dataset and reflects a specific emotional category:
+Each example is taken from the dataset and accurately reflects its emotional category.
+These are supplementary to the examples shown in the notebook.

 ### Anger
 > *"i’m feeling are selfish because i know people have it worse but i can’t help being frustrated"*